Adroiti/docs-for-code-review-tools/RuboCop/Style-Encoding.md

-Pattern: Encoding
+Pattern: Malformed source file encoding

 Issue: -

 ## Description

-This cop checks whether the source file has a utf-8 encoding comment or not.
+This cop checks whether the source file has a `UTF-8` encoding comment or not.
-Setting this check to "always" and "when_needed" makes sense only for code that should support Ruby 1.9, since in 2.0+ utf-8 is the default source file encoding.
+Setting this check to `always` and `when_needed` makes sense only for code that should support Ruby 1.9, since in 2.0+ `UTF-8` is the default source file encoding.
 There are three styles:

 when_needed - only enforce an encoding comment if there are non ASCII